Mithgol/phido/README.md

 * PhiDo is written in HTML5 + CSS + JavaScript and requires [node-webkit](https://github.com/rogerwang/node-webkit) to run.

+* Have 2 Gb RAM (or more).
+When PhiDo renders large Fidonet echomail areas (thousands of messages) and Firefox is running in background, if the system has only 1 Gb RAM (or less), swapping occurs inevitably.

 * PhiDo currently requires **Node.js** and **npm** for installation of dependencies.
 For futher versions of PhiDo the distribution of complete packages (with dependencies included) is planned.

-* PhiDo supports only the JAM [(Joaquim-Andrew-Mats)](https://github.com/Mithgol/node-fidonet-jam/blob/master/JAM.txt) type of Fidonet message bases.
+* PhiDo currently supports only the JAM [(Joaquim-Andrew-Mats)](https://github.com/Mithgol/node-fidonet-jam/blob/master/JAM.txt) type of Fidonet message bases.

 * PhiDo currently uses [HPT](http://husky.sourceforge.net/hpt.html)'s area configuration file as the description of echomail areas.